midoBB/Readeck/docs/src/en-US/bookmark-list.md

 ![New Bookmark form](../img/bookmark-new.webp)

 After a few seconds, your bookmark will be ready.
-You can then open it to read or watch its content, add labels, highlight text or export an ebook (for more information, please read the [Bookmark View](./bookmark.md) section).
+You can then open it to read or watch its content, add labels, highlight text or export an ebook.
+For more information, please read the [Bookmark View](./bookmark.md) section.

 ## Bookmark type